f5devcentral/f5-big-iq-lab/docs/class3/module6/lab1.rst

 4. Finally, Let's use the gathered object info by POST-ing **Beacon Create ClientID and ClientSecret**
 5. From the **Response** Copy and paste **client_id, client_secret and account_id** to a place where you can use this information to include in the Beacon.json file.

-The last two REST API request van be used optional.
+The last two REST API requests can be used optional.

 * The GET **Show Access Keys** will deliver the same output as step 5, but will omit the ClientSecret.
 * Use DELETE **Delete Access Keys** when you used **Show Access Keys** too early ;-)